Shogunkayo/CacheSim/README.md

 ## Input format
 The emulator will be fed multiple input files, `input_0.txt` to `input_n.txt` where `n` is the number of threads we support.
 Each of the files will be read by individual threads which will run the instructions.

 There is a global memory area `memory`, and each "cpu core" will have it's own cache area `c`.
-Make sure you understand the code and feel free to ask for any questions you have with the code.

 ## Output format
-The output format should be a bunch of print statements:
+The output format is a bunch of print statements of format:
 ```
 Thread <thread_num>: RD <address>: <current_value>
 Thread <thread_num>: WR <address>: <current_value>